 Transfer Student FAQ (Click Here)

-Transfer Student Orientation Presentation: Please watch prior to attending the Transfer Orientation Sessions on August 6th, 7th, 12th, 13th, and 14th!
+Transfer Student Orientation Presentation: Please watch prior to attending the Transfer Orientation Sessions!
 (Click Here)

 Career Counseling and Academic Advising: We encourage our first-year pre-health students to visit Career Services to discuss their emerging interest in heatlh professions.
 At Career Services, students have access to a variety of tools and assessments that can help them better understand themselves, including their individual skills and interests.
 With more information and a better understanding of what it means to work in healthcare, students are then encouraged to meet with a pre-health advisor at some point during their first or second quarter at UCSB to discuss their interest in pursuing a career in healthcare.
 From that point on, we suggest all pre-health students schedule an appointment to meet with an advisor at least one more time before the end of each spring quarter to discuss their progress.
 During our meetings, we focus primarily on helping students flesh out their interests in particular health professions, understand competitiveness, and help connect them to extracurricular experiences, such as shadowing, clinical experiences, research, and volunteering.
 Our advisors also offer general advice regarding class scheduling and degree requirements.